Mohamed-Shalabi/flutter-stateful-bloc/README.md

 # stateful_bloc

-A Flutter project that wraps the `flutter_bloc` package to easify working with it.
+A Flutter package that wraps the `flutter_bloc` package to easify working with it.

 ## Overview